Configure an Interface as a DHCP Server

 - Enter an IP address from theIP Pools(formatx.x.x.x) that you do not want to be assigned dynamically by the DHCP server.

-- (Optional) Specify theMAC Address(formatxx:xx:xx:xx:xx:xx) of the device to which you want to permanently assign the IP address specified in Step 2.
+- (Optional) Specify theMAC Address(formatxx:xx:xx:xx:xx:xx) of the device to which you want to permanently assign the IP address you just specified.